sks316/sks316/README.md

 * CuriousCat: [PrincessLillie](https://curiouscat.qa/PrincessLillie)
 * Email: [sks316 at mail.com](mailto:sks316@mail.com) or [meloetta at national.shitposting.agency](mailto:meloetta@national.shitposting.agency)

-Ever heard of being everywhere at once?
-Yeah, that's me in a nutshell.

-### 💸 I'm not sure why you'd like my stupid things enough to give me money
+### 💸 Donations?

-but should you want to empty your bank account for me for some sadistic reason, you can do so via one of these methods:
+If you liked one of the things I did and for some reason would like to give me money, you can do so via one of these methods:

 * [GoFundMe Transition Fundraiser](https://gofund.me/2f61861f)
 * [PayPal](https://paypal.me/PrincessLillie2523)